Allaman/nvim/README.md

-# My NeoVim Configuration
+# My Neovim Configuration

 ![](./screen.png)

-This is my first Lua based NeoVim (>=0.6) configuration.
+This is my first Lua based Neovim (>=0.6) configuration.
 My goal was to achieve the same functionality as [my old vimrc](https://github.com/Allaman/dotfiles/blob/master/vimrc) and move onwards to a full Lua based configuration and Lua based plugins especially the promising builtin [LSP](https://neovim.io/doc/user/lsp.html) and [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

 💻 This configuration is working on my [Manjaro](https://manjaro.org/) Linux as well as on my macOS!